 'THE ART OF MUSIC' THE BOOS OF DUB STEP !
 Dubstep rhythms are usually syncopated, and often shuffled or incorporating tuplets.
 The tempo is nearly always in the range of 138–142 beats per minute, with a clap or snare usually inserted every third beat in a bar.
 In its early stages, dubstep was often more percussive, with more influences from 2‑step drum patterns.
 A lot of producers were also experimenting with tribal drum samples, such as Loefah's early release "Truly Dread" and Mala's "Anti-War Dub".
 In an Invisible Jukebox interview with The Wire, Kode9 commented on a DJ MRK1 (formerly Mark One) track, observing that listeners "have internalized the double-time rhythm" and the "track is so empty it makes [the listener] nervous, and you almost fill in the double time yourself, physically, to compensate"

-The statistics above update daily and provide insight into how well news, downloads, videos, images and other content you post is affecting the popularity of your group.
+The statistics above update daily and provide insight into how well articles, downloads, videos, images and other content you post is affecting the popularity of your group.
 If you wish to track these statistics on your homepage, blog, facebook or even in news and forum posts here, please use the following embed code: